healeycodes/healeycodes.com/posts/designing-a-code-playground-for-adventlang.md

 ![The Fibonacci example in the playground.](fib.png)

 I want to write a syntax reference either on or linked from the code playground.
 Some feedback I received was that when visiting the page, users were unsure how to start writing code and what language features were available.
-This is expected as I'm in the progress of expanding a personal language to be more approachable.
+This is expected as I'm in the process of expanding a personal language to be more approachable.

 ## Unexplored Ideas